manuel-uberti/filmsinwords/_posts/2019-12-02-once-upon-a-time.md

 latest Asian film director he put his eyes on.
 His words become religion among film viewers, and I too started digging through B-movies shelves to discover the hidden gem he had just mentioned in another interview.
-In *Once Upon a Time in Hollywood* Taratino has eventually come to terms with this, lightly mocking the pretentiousness of all but forgettable productions.
+In *Once Upon a Time in Hollywood* Tarantino has eventually come to terms with this, lightly mocking the pretentiousness of all but forgettable productions.
 He invests so much time in making the less than memorable stints of Rick Dalton look real that one begin to believe he actually thinks they are great stuff.
 Thanks to DiCaprio’s hilarious